chromaui/learnstorybook.com/content/react/en/addons.md

 ---
 title: "Addons"
 tocTitle: "Addons"
-description: "Learn how to integrate and use a very popular addon"
+description: "Learn how to integrate and use addons using a popular example"
 ---

 # Addons